ajs93/differential_equations_solver/README.md

 ./copy_includes.sh
 ```

-It will fetch all the ncecessary header files from the docker container into the local environment to the ".include" directory.
+It will fetch all the necessary header files from the docker container into the local environment to the ".include" directory.

-[ ] - Improve documentation and developed test scenarios
+### Library API

+In order to check how to use this library, check the unit tests located in the tests/ directory of this project.